To build the GTK version of NetSurf on a UNIX-like platform (although it has

 only been tested on Debian, Ubuntu and FreeBSD), simply run "make gtk" once

-you have got the relevent build dependancies installed.
+you have got the relevent build dependencies installed.
 Under a Debian-like

 OS, this should suffice: